Alyan47/Speech-Emotion-Recognition-with-Librosa-/README.md

 # Speech-Emotion-Recognition-with-Librosa-
+# Introduction
+In the digital age, understanding human emotions through speech can enhance numerous applications, from customer service to mental health monitoring.
+The Speech Emotion Recognition with Librosa project aims to leverage audio processing techniques to detect and classify emotions from speech using the powerful Python libraries Librosa, Soundfile, and sklearn.
+This project will serve as an introduction to audio processing, feature extraction, and machine learning, paving the way for more advanced applications such as deep learning-based emotion recognition systems.

 # Methodology
-1. Data Collection and Preprocessing o Collect a dataset of speech recordings labeled with corresponding emotions. o Load and preprocess these sound files using the Librosa and Soundfile libraries to ensure they are in a suitable format for feature extraction.
+## 1. Data Collection and Preprocessing
+ 1. Collect a dataset of speech recordings labeled with corresponding emotions.
+ 2. Load and preprocess these sound files using the Librosa and Soundfile libraries to ensure they are in a suitable format for feature extraction.
-2. Feature Extraction
+## 2. Feature Extraction
-o Extract relevant audio features such as Mel-frequency cepstral coefficients (MFCCs), chroma, and spectral contrast using Librosa. o Compile these features into a structured format suitable for input into the MLP classifier.
+1. Extract relevant audio features such as Mel-frequency cepstral coefficients (MFCCs), chroma, and spectral contrast using Librosa.
+2. Compile these features into a structured format suitable for input into the MLP classifier.
-3. Model Training
+## 3. Model Training
-o Utilize the sklearn library to define and train a Multi-Layer Perceptron (MLP) classifier on the extracted features. o Implement cross-validation and parameter tuning to optimize the model's performance.
+1. Utilize the sklearn library to define and train a Multi-Layer Perceptron (MLP) classifier on the extracted features.
+2. Implement cross-validation and parameter tuning to optimize the model's performance.

-4. Evaluation and Analysis
+## 4. Evaluation and Analysis
-o Evaluate the trained MLP classifier using appropriate metrics such as accuracy, precision, recall, and F1-score. o Analyze the results to understand the model's strengths and limitations in recognizing speech emotions.
+1. Evaluate the trained MLP classifier using appropriate metrics such as accuracy, precision, recall, and F1-score.